wutobias/locora/README.md

 Command Line Options
 ====================
 In order to see all possible command line options, type
->

 ```
 run_locora --help
 ```

-in order to get an overview about all options and a brief description of the meaning.
 Also note, that not all options are being used for every run mode.
->

 ```
 usage: run_locora [-h] -i INPUT -m {grid_solvent,process_data} [-noim]